15498th/UDP_relay/README.md

 port: 5552
 ```

 Note how script on relay host has both sockets in server mode.
-Normally first package is send to server from client, but since only one side of connection is acting as client, no first package will be sent from server machine in application traffic.
+While UDP socket has no explicit connected state, it still needs to know host:port pair of other side of data exchange, which can be known from first received datagram.
+Normally first package is send from client in application traffic, but relay can't forward it to server machine before receiving at least one package from it, because it doesn't know values of host:port pair of socket on the other side of connection.
 This is where connection modes `bind-relay` and `connect-relay` come to play.

 ### Ping messages